jf-viguier/docs/development/architecture/domain/cqrs.md

 Create the CommandHandler

-Now, you will create the `CommandHandler` which will execute it.
-Note that your class must have the `AsCommandHandler` attribute.
+Now, create the `CommandHandler` which will execute it.
+Note that the class must have the `AsCommandHandler` attribute.
-You can also do some validation and throw exceptions if needed.
+It's also possible to do some validation and throw exceptions if needed.

 ```php
 <?php